Creative New Zealand has 51 staff based in Wellington, Auckland and Christchurch. Our staff have a range of arts… Read more

 Arts Adviser - Craft/Object and Visual Arts

-Humphrey joined Creative New Zealand in 2013 as Arts Adviser for Craft/Object and Visual Arts to cover parental leave.
-Humphrey has a long association with galleries specialising in Craft/Object, most notably Form Gallery in Christchurch, and also has experience in the secondary market for fine art and artefacts having worked for Webbs here in New Zealand and studied at Sotheby’s Institute of Art in London.
-Humphrey is based in Creative New Zealand’s Auckland office.
+Humphrey joined Creative New Zealand in 2013 as Arts Adviser for Craft/Object and Visual Arts.
+He has held positions at a number of galleries specialising in Craft/Object and Visual Arts in Christchurch, Auckland and London.
+He also has experience in the secondary market for fine art and artefacts, and studied at Sotheby’s Institute of Art in London.
+Humphrey is based in our Auckland office

 09 365 1416